Position

 How much does a Phlebotomist make?

-A Phlebotomist plays a vital role in healthcare by drawing blood for tests and donations.
-The average yearly salary for a Phlebotomist is around $42,242.
-This salary can vary based on experience, location, and the type of employer.
+Phlebotomists play a crucial role in healthcare by drawing blood for tests and donations.
+They work in hospitals, clinics, and labs.
+The average yearly salary for a phlebotomist is around $42,462.
+This means that most phlebotomists earn between $32,000 and $72,000 each year.
+The salary can vary based on experience, location, and the type of facility they work in.

 View Phlebotomist jobs nearby